What is Breaking Borders?

 Breaking Borders is a program that aims to aid in the transitioning of childhood cancer survivors into the worlds of work and higher education by providing them with an opportunity to engage in a challenging, group-directed adventure experience.
 This professionally-facilitated group experience promotes the simple truth that growth demands us to reach outside of ourselves – and to break down borders.

 How can I be a part of it?

 - Must attend a minimum of 3 sessions to participate

 - Fill Out an Online Application (Follow the button in the top right corner!)

 - Participate in a 1:1 casual interview to chat more about the program

 What will I be doing?

-Over the course of ten months, the Breaking Borders group (14 participants) will meet in person or via tele-conference each month for a themed session that helps the participants plan a trip somewhere across Canada!
-These sessions range from topics on communication, team-building, self-care, trip-planning, fundraising and more!
+The Breaking Borders group (14 participants) will meet in person for a themed session while exploring nature that helps the participants plan an outdoor adventure in Ontario!
+These sessions range from topics on communication, team-building, self-care, trip-planning, and more!

 Where does this take place?